aaronbloomfield/ccc/hws/ethprivate/index.md

 There are *two* forms of submission for this assignment; you must do both.

-Submission 1: You must send 1 (fake) ETH to the course-wide address indicated on the Collab landing page; this was done in part 6, above.
+Submission 1: You will need to send 1 (fake) ether to the course-wide address indicated on the Canvas landing page; this was done in part 6, above.
+This implies that you received ether from the faucet so that you can send that required 1 ether.

-Submission 2: You should submit your completed `ethprivate.py` file, and ONLY that file, to Gradescope.
+Submission 2: Submit your completed `ethprivate.py` file, and ONLY that file, to Gradescope.